tjw218/pmp-wordpress/README.md

 ![Before publishing Push to PMP is disabled](/assets/img/post-prepush-to-pmp.png)

-If you would like to push the post to the PMP, click the "Push to PMP" button in the "PMP: Document information" meta box after your post is published.
+If you would like to push the post to the PMP, click the "Push to PMP" button in the **PMP: Document information** meta box after your post is published.
 Note that as you push the post to the PMP you have options to assign it to a Group, Series, or Property.
 We cover these things below.

 ![After publishing the post Push to PMP is enabled](/assets/img/post-published-prepush-to-pmp.png)